Needlesslord/Platformer_GD/Game/README.md

 	GitHub: tomascarreras1000

-	Tomás has been in charge of the player (lead role), save/load
+	Tomás has been in charge of the base code, the player (lead role), save/load, map's collisions design, config, camera, music

 **Lead Design, Programmer and Management:** Núria Lamonja

 	GitHub:	 nurialp12

-	Núria has been in charge of the base code, the level design, music and sprites (choosing and arranging them)
+	Núria has been in charge of the base code, the level design and implementation, music and sprites (choosing and arranging them), implemented map's collisions, readme, web page